-The only material contract that the Corporation has entered into (i) since the beginning of its most recently completed financial year or (ii) before the beginning of its most recently completed financial year and that are still in effect, other than contracts entered into in the ordinary course of business, are as follows (copies of which are available on SEDAR (www.sedar.com) under O3 Mining's issuer profile) is the agency agreement dated August 24, 2022 between the Corporation and Canaccord Genuity Corp., 3L Capital Inc. Sprott Capital Partners LP, CIBC World Markets Inc., Cormark Securities Inc., Eight Capital, National Bank Financial Inc., and Velocity Trade Capital Ltd., relating to the August 2022 Offering.
+The only material contract that the Corporation has entered into (i) since the beginning of its most recently completed financial year or (ii) before the beginning of its most recently completed financial year and that is still in effect, other than contracts entered into in the ordinary course of business, is the equity distribution agreement dated June 16, 2023 between the Corporation and Canaccord Genuity Corp. relating to the Corporation's "at-the-market" equity distribution program, a copy of which is available on SEDAR+ (www.sedarplus.ca) under O3 Mining's issuer profile.